fredwang01/zstd-JNI-for-android/README.md

 `decompress` and `dictBuilder` are all ZSTD library code, you can use the latest version to replace them.

 By the way, in early release of ZSTD, the API for callers is a little bit confusing, caller must check the inner status of the decompress API, that is unreasonable.
 New code of the ZSTD already fixed this issue and the API using is easy and clear.
-About this issue , i have a post [here](https://github.com/facebook/zstd/issues/374).
+About this issue , i post a discussion [here](https://github.com/facebook/zstd/issues/374).